TypeScript

 format?: ResponseHandler

-} & RouterOptions<RequestType, Args>
+} & RouterOptions<RequestType, Args>AutoRouterType

-Type definition for AutoRouter
+Type definition for AutoRouter.

 type AutoRouterType<